Tim Masthay

-Timothy James Masthay (born March 16, 1987) is a former American football punter.
-He played college football at Kentucky.
+Timothy James Masthay (born March 16, 1987) is an American former professional football player who was a punter for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Kentucky Wildcats.
 Masthay was signed by the Indianapolis Colts as an undrafted free agent in 2009.
-He has also played for the Green Bay Packers and later won Super Bowl XLV with the Packers over his hometown team, the Pittsburgh Steelers.
+He later won Super Bowl XLV with the Packers over his hometown team, the Pittsburgh Steelers.
 Masthay was nicknamed "Ginger Wolverine" by his Packers teammates for his long red sideburns.